NerdNu/CritterGuard/README.md

 #### Identifier
 [See the section dedicated to this](#The-"identifier"-parameter).

 ### `/critter reload`
 Reloads the plugin's configuration file.

 ## All Commands & Permissions

+> [!important]
+> If giving access to either permission for  `/critter tame`, you must also grant `critterguard.tame`.
+This grants auto-complete abilities to the command.

 | Command                                                | Description                                                                                                 | Permission                                              |
 |--------------------------------------------------------|-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------|
 | /critter access <add/remove> <full/passenger> <player> | Grant or remove a player's access to a mount.                                                               | critterguard.access                                     |